 JEL classification number: F33 Key words: dollar, exorbitant privilege, international currency, multipolar, network externalities, unipolar.

 * This paper was written for a session titled, “Can the Dollar-Based System Be Improved or Replaced?” for a conference on 50 Years of Floating, held at the Peterson Institute for International Economics, Washington DC, March 24, 2023.
 It is forthcoming in a book edited by Doug Irwin and Maurice Obstfeld.
-The author would like to thank Obstfeld for useful suggestions.
+The author would like to thank Obstfeld and Angelo Melino for useful suggestions.

 The question of the international currency status of the dollar versus its potential rivals is not new, but has been accorded an unusual amount of attention in the last few years, among scholars and non-scholars alike.
 With more data available than ever before, it is a good time to take stock.